nnnnicholas/GasPriceSiriShortcut/README.md

 1. Say "Hey Siri, Get Gas Price."

 ## Is it safe?
-Yes, this is a safe Shortcut.
 This Shortcut checks Etherscan for the current gas tracker estimates, then reads the text aloud with Siri.
 No data is sent to a server beyond the get request sent to Etherscan's gas tracker API.
 I encourage you to read the code yourself.

 ## Disclaimer
 I provide no guarantees or support for this Shortcut.
 Use at your own risk.